hubbl-ai/glasseye/glasseye/docs/charts/index.md

 ```

 In the following pages, you can explore the chart types that are
-included in glasseye, including the data formats that they accept,
+included in doodl, including the data formats that they accept,
 an animations that they provide, and any optional arguments
 particular to the chart.